Interaction Design and Technologies, Fraunhofer IAO, Germany

-I am currently a senior researcher, leading the focus group of Human-computer interaction and Artificial intelligence at the Analytic Computing group, University of Stuttgart, Germany.
-Previously, I worked as a postdoc researcher, where I led the focus group of Interactive Web and Human Computing at the Institute for Web Science and Technologies, Koblenz, Germany.
-I received my Ph.D. in Computer Science from the University of Oldenburg, working with the Interactive Systems group at OFFIS, Germany.
+I am currently leading the research group of Interaction Design and Technologies, at the Fraunhofer Institute for Industrial Engineering IAO, Stuttgart, Germany.
+My team focuses on interdisciplinary methods of human-computer Interaction and artificial intelligence to empower people through intuitive and inspiring user interfaces.
+Previously, I worked as a senior researcher at the Analytic Computing Group - University of Stuttgart, and at the Institute for Web Science and Technologies - University of Koblenz, Germany.
+I received my Ph.D. in Computer Science in 2016 from the University of Oldenburg, working with the Interactive Systems group at OFFIS, Germany.

 I believe in user-centered approach, and most of my research work is driven by real-world problems.
-My dissertation was motivated by the information need of citizens in spatial decision-making scenarios, e.g., moving to a new city.
-To that end, I proposed a multi-criteria search and visualization methodology to support the spatial decision-making of citizens.
-Currently, I work on human-centered aspects to improve accessibility and usability, i.e., 1.
+Currently, I work user-centered aspects to improve accessibility and usability, i.e., 1.
 Enhancing interface accessibility using novel interaction techniques such as eye gaze, touch, verbal and non-verbal input 2.
 Improving interface usability by understanding user/customer behavior through quantitative and qualitative analysis.

 - User Experience